Must-knows about Swiss (e)SIM cards

 Find other promotions

-Option 2: budget prepaid SIM card for data/calls/text (recommended for regular use)
+Option 2: budget prepaid SIM card (recommended if you can’t use an eSIM)

-We recommend the Europe & UK SIM card offered by SimCorner.
-It offers plenty of internet data, calls and text messages not only in Switzerland, but also in the rest of Europe.
-It can be used for 30 days.
+If you cannot use an eSIM, I recommend the Europe & UK SIM card by SimCorner.
+It covers Switzerland and the rest of Europe for 30 days.

 Where to buy